dag10/HoloViveObserver/README.md

 ![HoloLens Build Settings](HoloViveObserver/Screenshots/SteamVR_Settings_Do_Not_Press.png)

-NOTE: When choosing the UWP Build Type as *D3D* the SteamVR_Settings window will pop up.
+NOTE: When choosing the UWP Build Type as *D3D* the SteamVR_Settings window may pop up.
 Simply leave this window up, DO NOT click *Accept All Settings* or *Ignore All*.
 If you do this the project will not function properly on the HoloLens.